stall with various oriental spices in local bazaar

 As the Almedina settles into the evening, the hauntingly beautiful call to prayer, known as the Adhan, echoes through the district.
 It resonates from the minaret of the Koutoubia Mosque, and its melodic intonations carry with them the spiritual significance of faith in the daily life of Almedina’s inhabitants.

-The night in Almedina is not a time for quiet slumber but a vibrant encore of energy.
+The night in Almedina is not a time for quiet slumber but a vibrant energy encore.
 The markets come alive with a renewed vigor, and the streets are filled with entertainment.

 Marketplaces Aglow: A Feast for the Senses